// background

-- I grew up and studied in a mid-sized Russian city in what Russians call the Far East and what most Americans would consider part of Siberia.
+- I grew up and studied in a mid-sized Russian city in what Russians call the Far East.
 It was much closer to China than to Moscow.

-forloop for about a week, but once it clicked, everything else felt easy. - After that, I learned Java and built a chat application, because chats were the thing at the time.
+forloop for about a week, but once it clicked, everything else felt easy. - Later, I learned Java and built a chat application, because chat applications were popular at the time.
 I was not trying to turn it into anything serious; I just wanted to see whether I could build one too.
-It used applets and AWT, and it was full of multithread bugs.
+It used applets and AWT, and it had its share of multithreading bugs.

 - In my twenties, Perl was my favorite language.
 It was also disappointing to watch Perl 6 arrive so late that it never really gained traction.

 - Programming languages have always excited me.
 I studied many of them over the years.
-In general most of them are very similar, with Haskell standing out and Prolog being a notable weirdo.
+In general most of them are very similar, with Haskell standing out and Prolog remaining a category of its own.

 - At university I also wrote in assembly language for both x86 and an embedded RISC controller.
 Later, it was a revelation to see how much of that work could be done in C without losing much, and how directly C maps to machine instructions.

-- My degree was in computers and systems design, but the Russian chip industry died long before I graduated, so I either had to pivot to soldering printers or to writing software.
-I was never a fan of soldering, so here we are.
+- My degree was in computers and systems design, but the Russian chip industry had largely collapsed long before I graduated, so I eventually had to choose between hardware repair work and software.
+Software was the one I genuinely enjoyed.

 - I was a PhD student for a while, though I did not finish the program, and taught database and networking courses at my alma mater for two semesters.